Gilead-BioStats/gsm/tests/testthat/_snaps/Study_Assess.md

       -- Checking Input Data for `FilterDomain()` --

       x df is not a data.frame()
-      x the following columns not found in df: treatment_emergent x NA check not run
+      x the following columns not found in df: lb_te x NA check not run
       x Empty Value check not run
       x Unique Column Check not run